TechnitiumSoftware/DnsServer/README.md

 - HTTP & SOCKS5 proxy support which can be configured to route DNS over [Tor Network](https://www.torproject.org/) or use [Cloudflare's hidden DNS resolver](https://blog.cloudflare.com/welcome-hidden-resolver/).
 - Web console portal for easy configuration using any web browser.
 - Built in HTTP API to allow 3rd party apps to control and configure the DNS server.
+- Supports TOTP based Two-factor authentication (2FA).
 - Built-in system logging and query logging.
-- Open source cross-platform .NET 8 implementation hosted on [GitHub](https://github.com/TechnitiumSoftware/DnsServer).
+- Open source cross-platform .NET 9 implementation hosted on [GitHub](https://github.com/TechnitiumSoftware/DnsServer).

 # Planned Features
 - Clustering support to manage two or more DNS servers.